• Home

 About Me

 My name is Jordan Sok.
-I am a 20-something writer, Christian and newlywed.
-And my life is awesome awkward … Read More ➟
+I am a 20-something 30-year-old writer, business owner, wife, and mother.
+And my life is awesome awkward… Read More ➟

 Categories